AriFordsham/GHCWiki/simd.md

 ```

-Note that LLVM does not yet support the comparison operations.
+Note that LLVM does not yet support the comparison operations (See the comment at the end of the documentation for the [ icmp](http://llvm.org/docs/LangRef.html#i_icmp) instruction, for example).

 Integer width narrow/widen operations: